Creative-Motion-Development/wp-plugin-disable-comments/readme.txt

 == Description ==

-This plugin allows administrators to globally disable comments on any post type (posts, pages, attachments, etc.) so that these settings cannot be overridden for individual posts.
+This plugin allows administrators to globally <strong>disable comments</strong> on any post type (posts, pages, attachments, etc.) so that these settings cannot be overridden for individual posts.
 It also removes all comment-related fields from edit and quick-edit screens.
 On multisite installations, it can be used to disable comments on the entire network.

 Additionally, comment-related items can be removed from the Dashboard, Widgets, the Admin Menu and the Admin Bar.